Sunshine (2007 film): Plot

-Without enough oxygen to reach the release point for its explosive payload, Icarus II has no choice but to dock with Icarus I. Capa, Searle, Mace, and communications officer Harvey, now the acting captain, search the vessel, leaving Cassie and Corazon onboard Icarus II with Trey.
-They discover that despite the ship's systems being mostly operational, including a lush, overgrown, oxygen garden, the mainframe has been sabotaged, rendering delivery of the payload impossible.
-The ship's log contains a rambling message from Pinbacker, its captain, who abandoned his mission and has severe burns on his face.
-Mace deduces that the transmission was made six and a half years ago, around the time when the crew should have delivered their payload.
-The crew of Icarus I is found in the solar observation room, burned to death long ago by unfiltered exposure to the Sun.
+Without enough oxygen to deploy the payload, Icarus II is forced to dock with Icarus I. Capa, Searle, Mace, and communications officer Harvey search the vessel, leaving Cassie and biologist Corazon onboard Icarus II with Trey.
+Despite the ship being operational, Icarus I's mainframe has been sabotaged, rendering payload delivery impossible.
+Mace finds an entry log from the ship's captain Pinbacker, covered in severe burns and ranting about their mission opposing God.
+Mace dates it at six and a half years ago, around the scheduled payload delivery.
+The charred Icarus I crew is found in the observation deck, burned to death by unfiltered sun exposure.